 The Face Palm

 The Face Palm salesperson lacks common sense.
-They don’t have the capacity to make clear perceptions about the way business and life function.
+They are a lousy sales candidate and they don’t have the capacity to make clear perceptions about the way business and life function.
 In other words, they don’t see the obvious.
 As a result, you find yourself slapping the palm of your hand against your forehead wondering how someone, who appears to be a normal human being, could do something so stupid.

 What you see

 You see an ordinary sales candidate.
 They interview well and have the type of sales experience you’re looking for.
 No alarms go off.
 You feel comfortable interviewing them.
 Your colleagues like the person.
 Literally, there are no worries.
 You look forward to moving to the next step and probably hiring them.

 What you assume